xebialabs/xebialabs.github.com/releases/3.0/jbossas-pluginmanual.markdown

 * **source(java.io.Serializable)**: Source
 * **target(java.io.Serializable)**: Target
-* _sourcePropertyOverrides(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Overrides for properties of the mapping's source.
+* _sourcePropertyOverrides(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Overrides for properties of the mapping's source.
 The key is the property name (consult the documentation or run 'describe' in the CLI), the value is the value to set.
 Only string, integer and enumerable properties can be overridden.
 Example: Key: redeliveryLimits, Value: 2